Gov. Thomas Hutchinson's Ha-ha: Description and history

-The ha-ha (a sunken wall which permits unblocked views, while still serving functions of a wall such as delineating a border and preventing livestock from crossing) was constructed by then-Acting Governor Thomas Hutchinson in the early 1700s, when the land was part of his extensive Milton estate.
-It was added to the National Register of Historic Places in 1975, and is a contributing property to the Milton Hill Historic District.

-The ha-ha, which is of modest size, is now on the grounds of St. Michael's Church at 100 Randolph Avenue, approximately one block from Governor Hutchinson's Field, a property of The Trustees of Reservations.
-Park on the street and walk in the driveway to the left (north) of the church.
-The ha-ha, with a descriptive sign, is on the right before the bend of the driveway.
+A ha-ha is a sunken wall which permits unblocked views, while still serving functions of a wall such as delineating a border or preventing livestock from accessing portions of a larger estate.
+This ha-ha, which is of modest size, is located on the grounds of St. Michael's Church at 100 Randolph Avenue, approximately one block from Governor Hutchinson's Field, a property of The Trustees of Reservations that was also once part of Hutchinson's estate.
+The ha-ha is marked by a descriptive sign.